Kaludii/ChatGPT-Turbo-SMS/README.md

     This will start the Flask application on the default port 5000.

-10. In another terminal (SSH) session, install ngrok on your DigitalOcean droplet:
+10. In another terminal (SSH) session, install ngrok on your DigitalOcean droplet and connect your authtoken to your account using [this](https://dashboard.ngrok.com/get-started/setup) website:

     `wget https://bin.equinox.io/c/4VmDzA7iaHb/ngrok-stable-linux-amd64.zip